Skip to main content

 Mountain biking

-There are a number of adventure companies offering mountain biking excursions in Mallorca, so you are guaranteed to find some terrain to suit your individual skills.
-Mountain biking is a challenging and fun activity, but if you are new to the sport then do let a guide take you out for the day and show you the ropes.
-There are also numerous cycle hire shops offering everything you could possibly need.
+There are several adventure companies offering mountain biking excursions in Mallorca, so you are guaranteed to find some terrain to suit your skills.
+Mountain biking is a challenging and fun activity, but if you are new to the sport, then let a guide take you out for the day and show you the ropes.
+There are numerous cycle hire shops offering everything you could possibly need.

 Fitness and swimming in Mallorca